 Georgia Greener is a high yielding runner with a high level of resistance to TSWV.
 Georgia Green has high percentage of sound mature kernels in comparison to other varieties.
 As its name implies, Georgia Greener has dark green foliage, intermediate runner growth habit and typical runner seed size.

 Table 4.
-Agronomic Comparisons of Runner and Virginia Peanut ties in Blackville, SC, 2015-2016.
+Agronomic Comparisons of Runner and Virginia Peanut Varieties in research trials at Capron, Dinwiddie, and Suffolk, VA, and Rocky Mount, NC, 2016-2017.